SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 Input Requirements
 ------------------

-There are now scrpits to do this whih can be found in bb_prepipeline_scripts.
-Follow instructions there to automatically prepare data for pipeline.

-Below is a summary of what the scripts are doing.

 The pipeline assumes NIFTI inputs with a specific filename convention.
 Therefore, it is recommended to perform `Dicom to Nifti conversion` in a certain way using `dcm2niix`.
 The recommended call is: